Last updated: 18 April 2026

 Privacy by design: We have built privacy protections into the Service from the start:

-- Journey privacy masking (first/last 200m) is automatic and cannot be disabled
+- Journey privacy masking (150–300m randomised from start and end) is automatic and cannot be disabled

 - Speed data is captured but never exposed through any user interface or API endpoint